Bonobolabs/ios-in-app-purchasing/README.md

 Tests & Sample Project
 --------------

-We've split InAppPurchasing out into its own repository to make it easy to add to your project as a submodule.
+InAppPurchasing has been separated out into its own repository to make it easy to add to your project as a submodule.
 If you'd like to view the sample project and run the tests they are available at https://github.com/Bonobolabs/ios-in-app-purchasing-framework